Adaptive Rollout Allocation for Online Reinforcement Learning with Verifiable Rewards: Introduction

 \section{Introduction}

 The advent of Language Models (LMs) has marked a new era in artificial intelligence, transforming models from static knowledge bases into dynamic, intelligent agents capable of complex reasoning, creative generation, and intricate problem-solving.
-This evolution has been largely driven by the advancement of post-training methodologies, which are crucial for aligning a base LM's vast, general knowledge with specific human intentions, ethical guidelines, and desired task-oriented behaviors.
-These refinement processes bridge the gap between a model that understands language and one that can reliably and safely act as a collaborator, assistant, or autonomous agent.
+This evolution has been largely driven by the advancement of post-training methods~\citep{tong2024dart,rafailov2023direct,ref:shao2024deepseekmath} and test-time scaling methods~\citep{snell2024scaling,feng2023alphazero,nguyen2025reasoning,nguyen2025structured}, which are crucial for aligning a base LM's vast, general knowledge with specific human intentions, ethical guidelines, and desired task-oriented behaviors.
+These refinement processes bridge the gap between a model that understands language and one that can reliably and safely act as a collaborator, simulator, or autonomous agent.
 As LMs become more integrated into real-world applications, the effectiveness and efficiency of these post-training stages have become a primary focus of research and development.